Real wages are a race between your pay packet and prices

 If you work for the public sector, such as in the NHS, state schools or the civil service, your pay growth has been restricted in recent years as a matter of policy, That has created a big difference in wage growth compared to the private sector.

 Public sector pay has been falling behind the private sector mostly consistently for the last three years.
-Leaving out those who work in financial services, it’s currently rising at 1.4% a year, behind inflation at 2.3% and private sector workers at 2.5%.
+Leaving out those who work in financial services, it’s currently rising at 1.3% a year, behind inflation (using the CPIH measure) at 2.6% and private sector workers at 2.2%.

 But public sector pay is also less volatile: it was the private sector that suffered large falls in pay during the recession years, and it's been catching up since 2014.
 It's only now caught up to the point that both sectors' pay has changed by about the same amount since the recession.